 - If you are tentative about trying local cuisine, start out with a meal at Straits Kitchen at the Grand Hyatt on Orchard Road.
 Straits Kitchen is an upscale version of what you will find in a typical hawker centre and although it will cost you a lot more, it is a good place to get your feet wet.

-- Some of my other personal favourite places to eat were:
+- Some of my other personal favourite places to eat covering a range of cuisines:

 - Lokal – Australian cafe/bar that does an amazing brunch.